 CFAS Knowledge Sharing Techniques (PDF): A resource that describes how CFAS reps can share information about CFAS with their home institutions, along with other ways to be an effective CFAS rep.

-CFAS Tweet Chats: CFAS hosts several tweet chats every year on hot topics in academic medicine, bringing together faculty members at academic health centers and academic society representatives across the country to engage in a robust conversation on Twitter to share best practices and discuss important issues from a breadth of perspectives and disciplines.
-For every CFAS tweet chat, anyone is free to participate using #CFASChat and #AAMCCFAS.
+CFAS Tweet Chats: CFAS hosts several tweet chats every year on important topics in academic medicine, bringing together faculty members at academic health centers and academic society representatives across the country to engage in conversations on Twitter to share best practices and discuss important issues from a breadth of perspectives and disciplines.
+For every CFAS tweet chat, anyone is free to participate using #CFASChat.

 2018 CFAS Demographic Survey Final Results: In 2018, the CFAS Administrative Board developed and disseminated a demographic survey to all CFAS reps to better serve them with programming, products, and services.
 An executive summary (PDF) of the survey is also available.